Battle of Majuba Hill: Battle

-Colley was in his tent when he was informed of the advancing Boers but took no immediate action until after he had been warned by several subordinates of the seriousness of the attack.
 Over the next hour, the Boers poured over the top of the British line and engaged the British at long range.
 Refusing close-combat action, they picked off the British soldiers one by one.
+The British reserves stationed in the central hollow for protection found their position reversed once the Boers seized the rim.
+The saucer-shaped basin that had offered shelter from long-range fire now lay exposed to plunging shots from above.
+Boer marksmen on the captured high ground could fire down into the hollow while remaining protected by rocks on the skyline.
+The reserve troops, caught in the open without any fortified position to fall back into, came under fire from their flank and rear.
+The safety zone had become a killing ground.
+When the front line broke and retreating soldiers poured into the hollow, they collided with reserves already under attack, creating the confusion and panic that turned retreat into rout.

 The Boers could take advantage of the scrub and high grass that covered the hill, which the British were not trained to do.
 It was at that stage that British discipline began to break: the troops could not see their opponents and received very little direction from their officers, and they panicked and began to flee.

 When more Boers were seen encircling the mountain, the British line collapsed, and many ran pell-mell from the hill.
 The Gordons held their ground the longest, but once they were broken, the battle was over.
 The Boers were able to launch an attack, which shattered the-already crumbling British line.

 Amid great confusion and increasing slaughter among his men, Colley attempted a fighting retreat, but he was killed by Boer marksmen.
 The rest of the British force fled down the rear slopes of Majuba, where more were hit by the Boer marksmen firing from the summit.
 An abortive rearguard action was staged by the 15th Hussars and 60th Rifles, who had marched from a support base at Mount Prospect, but that made little impact on the Boer forces.
 A total of 285 British were killed, captured or wounded, including Captain Cornwallis Maude, son of government minister Cornwallis Maude, 1st Earl de Montalt.